 What is resume enrichment:

-Resume Enrichment takes information from social profiles of the candidates and updates their resume with the same.
-Even a passive resume database can get freshness and become more productive with updated information for skills, experience, education etc. A job score is calculated based on job seeking behavior of the candidate.
+Resume Enrichment takes information from the social profiles of the candidates and updates their resumes with the same.
+Even a passive resume database can get freshness and become more productive with updated information for skills, experience, education, etc. A job score is calculated based on job seeking behavior of the candidate.